 Who Can Participate?

-In 2016, the MHLS Battle of the Books split into two age groups–Middle School and High School.
-Students currently in grades 4 – 8 are eligible for the middle school program, and those currently in grades 9 through 12 can join the high school program.
-Eighth graders and their families can choose their level.
+In 2026, the MHLS Battle of the Books became one program for students who have completed fifth grade through eleventh grade.
 Participants are expected to read the titles during the spring and summer months.
 Each library has its own requirements for meetings and attendance, the necessary number of books to read, and decision on who will represent the library in the Regional Battle.

 Are There Any Fees to Participate?